UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

 -   Landing
 -   Sub-Landing

-The home page is unique to this site or instance.
-There is a separate **Data Definition** called **Home** for each instance to build a unique homepage.
-The styles (CSS) for the homepage are global.
-The layout and markup still match the University of St. Thomas instance.
-As of this writing (10/21/2021) we have not been asked to build a new homepage for any site using the Capricorn template.

-A change to the homepage would likely consist of a layout change, or adding a static module to the homepage template.
-You can change the styles for a single unique homepage by adding semantic classes and styling that homepage as needed.

 ### Click on a Content Type > then Edit

 -   Under Type of Content > Select the Data Definition radio button
--   Next change the Data Definition for Home to `New Instance: Data Definitions/Home`
+-   Change the Data Definition for **Home** to
+    -   `New Instance: Data Definitions/Home`
--   Then change the Data Definition for Interior, Landing, and Sub-Landing to `University of St. Thomas: Data Definitions/Universal`
+-   Change the Data Definition for **Events, Interior, Landing, and Sub-Landing** to
+    -   `University of St. Thomas: Data Definitions/Universal`
 -   Click Submit after each change

-By pointing the **Content Types Data Definition** to the University of St. Thomas universal data definition, all sites using capricorn receive updates when a module style or layout is improved.
+By pointing the **Content Types Data Definition** to the University of St. Thomas universal data definition, all sites using capricorn receive updates when a module is updated.
 So all sites using capricorn get the benefit of any updates that are made.

-#### Something to consider...

-We may be asked to update the styles for a module on capricorn for a specific reason, in one situation, on one site.
-Knowing that update will appear on all sites using capricorn, there should be consensus on the web team around the implications of this update.
-Most of the time it's not a big deal.
-Just keep it in mind.
+Each site has its own **Home Data Definition** because a homepage is always unique.

 ## Site Setup